 Are the requirements in Texas the same or as stringent as other states?
 Maybe not.
 Were the Texas requirements the same at the time of Dr. Ketchum’s acceptance and completion of her degree as they are now?
 (Current Texas A&M Vet School Prerequisites).
 Perhaps not.
 Would Dr. Ketchum be able to pass the California State Board of Veterinary Medicine?
 Possibly not.
 Are her Texas State Board Qualifications currently up to date?
 What were her pre and post Veterinary School degrees in, and do they exist?
 I have looked into these questions and what I have found so far from the Texas A&M Alumni Office are as follows: Dr. Ketchum Graduated with a Bachelor of Science Degree in 1976, and was part of the Graduating Class of 1978 receiving a Doctor of Veterinary Medicine.
 Those dates would indicate that the requirements for becoming a Vet at that time took only 2 years instead of 4.
 So yes Dr. Melba Ketchum IS a real Doctor.
-But her seeming 2 years of post graduate work becoming a Vet is in no way comparable to the time it takes to finish a Ph.D in research, which would be 5 years at the minimum, and it is not uncommon for some to take 12-12 years if their choice of research is more demanding.
+But her seeming 2 years of post graduate work becoming a Vet is in no way comparable to the time it takes to finish a Ph.D in research, which would usually be 4 years at a minimum, and I know one person who took 12 years as her area of research was more demanding.

 And as Doctors, Veterinarians take their own version of the Hippocratic Oath upon receiving their Doctor of Veterinary Medicine Degrees:

 "Being admitted to the profession of veterinary medicine,

 I solemnly swear to use my scientific knowledge and skills for the benefit of society through the protection of animal health, the relief of animal suffering, the conservation of livestock resources, the promotion of public health, and the advancement of medical knowledge.